BlerinaMulliqi/homework-1/README.md

 ### 13. Resources

 Where is a good place to look for information about HTML tags?
+Mozilla developer and w3schools

 ### 14. HTML Versions

 Which version of HTML are we covering in this class?
 What is it's DOCTYPE tag?
+We are using HTML 5, and a DOCTYPOE tag is a declaration of the type of document we are going to write so browsers know how to interpret it.

 What is XML?
+XML is a markup language designed for storing and transporting data

 What is XHTML?
+XHTML is a combination of HTML and XML

 ### 15. HTML

 Are web pages ASCII (plain text) files, or compiled (binary) files like an executable program?
+Plain text

 Are HTML files interpreted or executed?
+HTML files are interpreted

 ### 16. Browser versioning